 Nutritional Content of Spirulina

 Spirulina is a very popular dietary supplement.
 It’s also considered a nutrient dense super food.
-I would much rather take this, than pop a synthetic vitamin pill made in a lab.
 Natural spirulina is rich in B-complex vitamins so often lack in our diets today.
 These vitamins are also depleted when we’re under stress.

 Where Can You Buy Spirulina?